On this page:

 VicGrid’s approach features a strategic land use assessment to identify suitable areas for energy infrastructure development.

-This assessment considers key land use, environmental and community factors well ahead of projects being identified.
-In the past, the only early considerations were technical and economic.
+This assessment considers key land use, environmental and community factors where in the past, the only early considerations were technical and economic.

 This will allow planners to identify the most appropriate areas for generation and transmission development across the state, while avoiding highly sensitive areas.

-Importantly, input from Traditional Owners, First Peoples, local communities, landowners and other regional stakeholders will feed into this planning process.
+Importantly, input from Traditional Owners, First Peoples, local communities, landholders and other regional stakeholders will feed into this planning process.

 Getting this plan right will reduce impacts, avoid unnecessary bill increases and give the energy industry certainty to invest in the new renewable energy Victoria needs for the future.